JujuAdams/Scribble/latest/scribble-methods.md

 |`colour`     |integer |Colour of the **bottom** of the gradient for each glyph                                                                                          |
 |`blendFactor`|real    |Blending factor for the gradient, from `0` (no gradient applied) to `1` (base blend colour of the bottom of each glyph is replaced with `colour`)|

 Sets up a gradient blend for each glyph in the text element.
-The base blend colour (defined by a combination of `.blend()` and in-line colour modification) is the top of the gradient and the colour defined by this method is the bottom of the gradient.### `.fog(colour, alpha)`
+The base blend colour (defined by a combination of `.blend()` and in-line colour modification) is the top of the gradient and the colour defined by this method is the bottom of the gradient.

 &nbsp;